 Tencent Holding (OTC: TCEHY), a sprawling conglomerate can rightly be called China’s Berkshire Hathaway Inc. due to the numerous diverse businesses under its fold, so many wonder how to buy Tencent stock.

 Tencent currently ranks eighth among global companies in terms of market capitalization.
-It would have ranked even higher if not for an earnings-induced sell-off in mid-August, when it reported its first profit drop in 13 years.
+It would have ranked even higher if not for an earnings-induced sell-off in mid-August of 2018, when it reported its first profit drop in 13 years.

 The Hong Kong-based company, which also has an OTC listing, is a technology and Internet services powerhouse with a presence in social media, gaming, and advertising, among others.
 Despite the regulatory concerns that recently drove Tencent’s shares lower, analysts are bullish on this sizzling Chinese Internet firm, which is also called China’s Facebook due to its flagship product WeChat.